-- Alien vegetation management must be implemented in the Open Space areas, and the fynbos vegetation should be protected from operational activities. - Regular gardening services should be employed to maintain these areas and ensure weed control is implemented. - The open space areas may not be mowed, cut or any plant species may not be removed from these areas.
+- Alien vegetation management must be implemented in the Open Space areas, and the fynbos vegetation should be protected from operational activities. - Regular gardening services should be employed to maintain these areas and ensure weed control is implemented. - The open space areas may not be mowed or cut and no plant species may not be removed from these areas.